sentinelsat/sentinelsat/CONTRIBUTE.rst

 Version numbers need to be adapted in sentinelsat/__init__.py as well as the Github compare link in the Readme.

 Documentation is automatically built after each merge in the ``master`` branch using a webhook.
-The default documentation landing page is manually pinned to the latest release by @Fernerkundung, as RTD does not allow this automatically.
+The documentation landing page is set to ``stable``, which defaults to the latest release.

 A new Zenodo DOI is created automatically with every Github release using the Zenodo webhook.